Succinct certificates for solutions to binary quadratic Diophantine equations: Outline of the Proof

-These reductions have not yet addressed the main difficulty in finding certificates of solvability, which is the possible exponentially large size of the number of binary bits in the least admissible solution.
-This difficulty is transformed into the possible equally large size of the entries of the equivalence matrix $W$.
-In Lemma~\ref{le43} we show that in order to verify admissibility we need only know the entries of $W$ to sufficient accuracy to check a certain sign condition, and that these entries satisfy certain congruence side conditions.
+These reductions have not yet addressed the main difficulty in finding certificates of solvability, which is the possible exponentially large size (number of binary bits) of the least admissible solution.
+This difficulty is here transformed into the possibly equally large size of the entries of the equivalence matrix $W$ appearing in Lemma~\ref{le43}.
+We show that in order to verify admissibility we need only know (1) that $W$ gives an equivalence, that (2) the entries of $W$ satisfy certain congruence side conditions, and (3) the entries of $W$ are known in floating point to sufficient accuracy to check a certain sign condition.\\

-The remainder of the proof is devoted to a detailed study of equivalence matrices showing the equivalence of the reduced identity form $\tilde{I}$ and reduced forms $Q_{\rm red}$.
+The remainder of the proof is devoted to a detailed study of those matrices $\bW$ that demonstrate the equivalence of the reduced identity form $\tilde{I}$ and any particular reduced form $Q_{\rm red}$.
 In Section~5 we describe results of Gauss.
 Gauss defined a notion of two reduced forms being neighbors.
-If we form a graph in which the reduced forms are vertices, and edges correspond to two reduced forms being neighbors, then Gauss showed this graph is a union of disjoint cycles, and the cycle including $\tilde{I}$ contains exactly the reduced forms equivalent to $\tilde{I}$, which we call the principal cycle.
+If we form a graph in which the reduced forms are vertices, and edges correspond to two reduced forms being neighbors, then Gauss showed that this graph is a union of disjoint cycles.
+Furthermore the cycle including $\tilde{I}$ contains exactly the reduced forms equivalent to $\tilde{I}$, which we call the {\em principal cycle}.
 These results imply that the associated equivalence matrices have a very special form, which is related to the ordinary continued fraction algorithm.
-However this form alone is insufficient to produce succinct certificates.
+However this form by itself is insufficient to produce succinct certificates.
+However it is sufficient to yield an exponential time algorithm for determining if a BQDE has an integer solution, and we prove Theorem~\ref{th13}.\\